steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

    as in-AWS versus out-AWS clients, where bandwidth and latency are very different.

-### Create two JIRAs : for the POM, one for any code changes
+### Create two JIRAs: one for the POM, one for any code changes

 First, create the upgrade JIRA.

-Use the title "S3A: Upgrade AWS V2 SDK" ; once a specific version has been selected it must be renamed to that version.
+Use the title "S3A: Upgrade AWS V2 SDK"; once a specific version has been selected it must be renamed to that version.

 In the JIRA include references to any AWS issues you have identified which can